 What is a walkover?

-A site walkover is where a qualified and experience Contamination Land Consultant visits the site to check and verify the current condition of the land.
-The consultant will make a photographic record of the site condition and provide a description of activities and observations which will form part of the phase 1 report.
+A Site walkover is where a qualified and experience Contaminated Land Consultant visits the Site to check and verify the current condition of the land.
+The consultant will make a photographic record of the Site condition and provide a description of activities and observations which will form part of the phase 1 report.
 Many Local Authorities specify that this walkover must be undertaken by an independent and qualified person, rather than the landowner.

 How do I know if I need a site walkover?